Celebrate National Rum Day With These Delicious Rum Cocktails

 “It tastes great with every rum.
 You can’t go wrong.
 And it’s a great litmus test to understanding the type of rum you’re drinking,” she says.
 Once you get adjusted to drinking daiquiris and start to learn what you like, you can play around with the proportions in the drink so it’s even more rum-forward.

-If you’re interested in trying your hand at making your own to celebrate the day, grab a bottle of your favorite rum and follow this recipe:
+If you’re interested in trying your hand at making your own daiquiri to celebrate National Rum Day, grab a bottle of your favorite rum and follow this recipe:

 Daiquiri